skdkim/picnicpanic/README.md

 Goals for the day:
 + Find appropriate images for game
 + Style canvas with CSS
-+ Allow users to see their latest highest score
++ Allow users to see their various scores

 **Day 4:** Fix bugs and implement bonus features